The critical role of lifecycle management in maintaining strong cybersecurity

 Secure systems depend on proactive maintenance

-Proactive maintenance is the best way to ensure a more stable and secure system in today’s ecosystem of connected and interdependent devices and solutions.
-Responsible manufacturers know this and regularly release firmware updates and security patches that address vulnerabilities consistently, while also fixing any bugs and other issues that may affect performance over time.
+In looking at a device’s lifecycle, it’s easy to see that proactive maintenance is the best way to ensure a more stable and secure system.
+This is especially true in today’s ecosystem of connected and interdependent devices and solutions.
+That’s why responsible manufacturers regularly release firmware updates and security patches to address vulnerabilities, fix bugs, and resolve other issues that may affect performance over time.

-Despite the critical need to update software when new firmware is made available, the unfortunate reality is that many organizations fail to do so, mostly because of the time and effort involved in updating each device connected to the network.
-A primary obstacle in this effort is that many organizations simply don’t know what technologies are deployed on their network.
+Despite the critical need to update software when new firmware is made available, the unfortunate reality is that many organizations fail to do so.
+The most common excuse is the time and effort involved in updating each separate device connected to the network.
+This problem is compounded by the fact that many organizations simply don’t know what technologies are deployed on their network.

 Hope is not a plan

-The foundation of securing an enterprise network is a solid understanding and comprehensive history of the devices that are deployed on that network, which must include documentation about every device because any overlooked device could easily become an entry point for attackers.
+Securing an enterprise network starts with a solid understanding and comprehensive history of the devices connected to your network.
+That history must include documentation about every device because any overlooked device could easily become an entry point for attackers.

-Older technologies represent the greatest risk to an organization for a number of reasons, including from a cybersecurity perspective.
-Yes, updates and patches are the best way to improve cybersecurity, but many older technologies have little to no update capabilities.
+Older technologies represent the greatest risk to an organization, especially from a cybersecurity perspective.
+Of course, updates and patches are the best way to improve cybersecurity, but many older technologies have little to no update capabilities.
 In fact, they may no longer be supported by the manufacturer.
 Unpatched technology leaves networks vulnerable to cyberattack.
-But following lifecycle management best practices—such as knowing where risk areas lie and keeping current on those risks—allows you to keep your business more secure.
+However, following lifecycle management best practices—such as knowing where risk areas lie and keeping current on how those areas might be exploited—helps you ensure your business stays secure.

-Regardless of their function, all technologies will eventually expire, whether through failure or obsolescence.
+Regardless of their function, all technologies eventually reach end of life, whether through functional breakdown or obsolescence.
 You can hope your devices run forever, but hope is not a plan.
-Being engaged in a structured lifecycle management program removes the surprise and shock that comes from suddenly—and unexpectedly—needing to replace a major system component.
-Instead, you will be able to plan and budget for replacing a certain number or percentage of devices each year rather than facing a large, expensive replacement of an entire system or major component.
+A structured lifecycle management program helps you avoid those unwelcomed surprises like needing to suddenly replace a major system component.
+With greater oversight, you can plan out a systematic replacement schedule and budget for a predictable percentage of devices each year, including major components approaching their end of useful life.

 Keeping pace with threats

-A lifecycle management program allows you to keep on top of what is critical in your environment and helps avoid the negative costs associated with cyberbreaches.
-This type of program allows organizations to identify devices that are nearing end of life, which will likely have no firmware updates released, making them susceptible to risk.
-Additionally, some of these technologies may be running on outdated operating systems that are incapable of being updated or secured.
-In either case, these devices must be replaced with newer solutions that are supported by the manufacturer.
+Instituting a lifecycle management program helps you stay focused on the critical technology in your environment and avoid the negative costs associated with cyberbreaches.
+It allows your organization to identify devices that are nearing end of life and more susceptible to risk because they won’t be receiving future firmware updates.
+Some of these technologies may be running on outdated operating systems that are incapable of being updated or secured.
+In either case, you’ll know when these devices must be replaced with newer solutions that the manufacturer currently supports.

 Streamlining lifecycle management

 Effective lifecycle management can be a daunting task for organizations and network administrators.
-Thankfully there are device management software solutions that provide automation that alleviate and in many cases eliminate this often significant burden.
+Thankfully there are device management software solutions that can automate the process, alleviating this costly and time-consuming burden.